Getting a project off the ground these days is no simple task. Even a seemingly simple expansion can require permits covering air, land, and water.

 That’s where Burnette Shutt & McDaniel comes in.
 Our lead environmental attorney has helped many clients maneuver through the complicated path of permitting and approvals they need to make plans become reality.

 This includes wetlands issues, an ever-changing area of the law that can involve the U.S. Environmental Protection Agency, the U.S. Army Corps of Engineers, the South Carolina Department of Health and Environmental Control.
 Often more than one agency has oversight.

 Likewise, air quality permits, whether for construction or operating permit, also can involve the SCDHEC and the EPA.

 Sometimes, though, a little advance work can help avoid a costly legal battle later.
 That’s why we often advise clients to reach out to neighbors from the start.
-That often prevents concerns from turning contentious.
+We can help you smooth the way by identifying potential concerns so that you can address them up front.
+That often prevents things from turning contentious and expensive.